 Build Process for SuiteApp Projects with Single Page Applications

-Before you deploy SDF SuiteApp projects with single page applications (SPAs), you'll need to transpile and convert SPA source files first.
-You can use any standard tool to convert your sources, or try the build tools included in the sample SPA SuiteApp projects.
+Before you deploy SDF SuiteApp projects with single page applications (SPAs), you must first transpile and convert the SPA source files.
+You can use any standard toolchain for this step, or you can use the example build scripts included in the published sample SPA SuiteApp projects.

 For information about how these tasks are used in the SPA creation process, see Single Page Application Creation And Development.